Adventure for Cresthaven RPG

 The Ending

-After packing all of your hard earned loot you return to town and the town elders greet you with a magnificent feast to celebrate.
-Looks like you were born to be an adventurer!
+After packing up all of your hard-earned loot, you make the journey back to town, your packs heavier and your reputation growing.
+As you step into Cresthaven, the town elders greet you with a magnificent feast to celebrate your victory.
+The villagers cheer your names, lifting their mugs in honor—it looks like you were born to be an adventurer!

 image_pdf